One of the problems I struggled with for years in leadership was taking every leadership triumph or set back so personally.

 Because when you go down, so, eventually, does your church.

-When you suffer, your organization then experiences the impact of your dysfunctions.
+When you suffer, your organization then experiences the the impact of your dysfunctions.

 A bad moment can become a bad season, because your reaction to what happens triggers the next happening.